Beagle mixes are mix breeds who are known for their energy and enthusiasm for life, making the Beagle and Beagle mixes family favorites.

-Consequently, Borkie puppies can be seen in any of the following color combinations, this means no two Borkie puppies are the same; they are all as unique as each other.
+Consequently, Borkie puppies can be seen in any of the aforementioned color combinations, this meaning no two Borkie puppies are the same; each and every one of these Beagle mixes are as unique as each other.

 1. Puggle (Beagle x Pug)

-A mix between a Pug and a Beagle, the Puggle is known for their loving and cuddly nature.
+A mix between a Pug and a Beagle, the Puggle is known for its loving and cuddly nature.

 They are nicknamed “The Snuggler” by fans of the breed which tells most owners everything they need to know.

-This breed tends to be very intelligent and can pick up basic obedience very quickly, but, they can be quite stubborn on occasion so patience is needed.
+This Beagle Pug tends to be very intelligent and can pick up basic obedience very quickly.
+But, it’s a Beagle crossbreed that can be quite stubborn on occasion so patience is needed.

-This being said, like other mixes in this list, Puggles are very food motivated too; they are notorious for their love of snacks, and in their mind anything that hits the floor is fair game.
+This being said, like other mixes on this list, Beagle Pugs are very food motivated too; they are notorious for their love of snacks, and in their mind, anything that hits the floor is fair game.

-When looking to buy or rescue a Beagle mixed breed, it is really important to consider your lifestyle as an important factor.
+When looking to buy or rescue one of the many Beagle mixed breeds, it is really important to consider your lifestyle as an important factor.

-It’s great to love Beagle Sheps but if you cannot commit yourself to the daily walking and training, they may not be the dog for you.
+It’s great to love Beagle Sheps, but if you cannot commit yourself to the daily walking and training, they may not be the Beagle mix for you.

 Having young children in your home is another important factor that must be considered.
-Not all dogs do well with children, and so this is an important thing to think about when purchasing or rescuing a dog.
+Not all Beagle crosse do well with children, and so this is an important thing to think about when purchasing or rescuing one.

 Do you have a Beagle mix at home?
-Leave us a comment about your brilliant pooch in the comments below.
+Leave us a comment about your brilliant Beagle cross in the comments below.